ThatMiataGuy03/ThatMiataGuy03/README.md

 - 👋 Hi, I’m @ThatMiataGuy03
 - 👀 I’m interested in cars, learning python or really anything to help me get more involved in the cyber world.
-- 🌱 I’m currently preparing for my Net+ examination and trying to learn c++
+- 🌱 I’m currently preparing for my Net+ examination and trying to learn python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me is by my cell 2144930324